ktorio/ktor-documentation/topics/caching.md

 [//]: # (title: Caching headers)

-The [CachingHeaders](https://api.ktor.io/%ktor_version%/io.ktor.features/-caching-headers/index.html) feature adds the capability to configure the `Cache-Control` and `Expires` headers used for HTTP caching.
+The [CachingHeaders](https://api.ktor.io/%ktor_version%/io.ktor.features/-caching-headers/index.html) plugin adds the capability to configure the `Cache-Control` and `Expires` headers used for HTTP caching.
 You can introduce different [caching strategies](#configure) for specific content types, such as images, CSS and JavaScript files, and so on.

 ## Install CachingHeaders {id="install_feature"}